Mikaela/mikaela.github.io/pages/links2.markdown

 *This page has some kind of link list on minorities which mostly somehow affect me and is probably always under construction.
 The order is somewhat random and [improvements are welcome here.](https://github.com/Mikaela/mikaela.github.io/edit/master/pages/links2.markdown)*

+*This page is also in need of attention.*

 ## In English